-Gus Poyet scored many great goals for Chelsea, but there was something extra special about the one he scored against Sunderland in 1999.
+Gus Poyet scored a lot of great goals for Chelsea, but in August 1999 he scored the best of all against Sunderland.
 Although, typically, Gianfranco Zola kind of stole the show.

 Opening days of the season, just like final days, are often home to the bizarre, so much so that we might as well treat them as standalone events with little bearing on either the Premier League or football in general.

 In 2011, Blackpool thumped Wigan Athletic 4-0 away from home, with Marlon Harewood running the show, but the Seasiders were ultimately relegated while the Latics stayed afloat – and Harewood ended the campaign on loan at Barnsley.

 And in August 1999, Gianluca Vialli’s Chelsea were tipped as title contenders, thanks in no small part to an opening-day victory highlighted by the sort of goal you only normally see on adverts.
 Yet Vialli’s men did not even end up making the top four.

 Back in the mid-90s, we weren’t exactly accustomed to South American footballers in the Premier League.

 The number of players from the continent to appear in the competition was still in single figures, with Juninho and Faustino Asprilla the highest-profile, and not a single South American had turned out for any of the Premier League’s London clubs until Gustavo Poyet arrived at Chelsea in the summer of 1997.

 For what might be the only time ever, you couldn’t dismiss this goal with the usual get-out of “come on, it’s only Sunderland”.